react-native-push-notification/ios/README.md

 - `isSilent` : If true, the notification will appear without sound (optional).
 - `category` : The category of this notification, required for actionable notifications (optional).
 - `userInfo` : An object containing additional notification data (optional).
+  - `image` : It's useful if you need to diplay rich notification (optional).
 - `applicationIconBadgeNumber` The number to display as the app's icon badge.
 Setting the number to 0 removes the icon badge (optional).
 - `repeatInterval` : The interval to repeat as a string.
 Possible values: `minute`, `hour`, `day`, `week`, `month`, `year` (optional).